susmaycan/abocados-server/Readme.md

 # ABOCADOS API 🥑

-Retrieves a list of recipes at the endpoint <http://localhost:3001/recipe>
+CRUD API to handle recipes at the endpoint <http://localhost:3001/recipe>

 ## Steps to Setup